underscoreio/essential-scala/src/pages/intro/objects.md

 Note that `a b c d e` is equivalent to `a.b(c).d(e)`, not `a.b(c, d, e)`.
 </div>

-We can use **infix operator notation** with any method that takes one parameter, regardless of whether it has a symbolic or alphanumeric name:
+We can use *infix operator notation* with any method that takes one parameter, regardless of whether it has a symbolic or alphanumeric name:

 ~~~ scala
 scala> "the quick brown fox" split " "
 res0: Array[String] = Array(the, quick, brown, fox)
 ~~~

 Infix notation is one of several syntactic shorthands that allow us to write simple operator expressions instead of verbose method calls.
-There are also notations for **prefix**, **postfix**, **right-associative**, and **assignment-style operators**.
+There are also notations for *prefix*, *postfix*, *right-associative*, and *assignment-style operators*, but there are much less common than infix notation.

 A question poses itself---what precedence rules should we associate with infix operators?
 Scala uses a set of [precedence rules] derived from the identifiers we use as method names that follow our intuitive understanding from mathematics and logic: